GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Introduction

 In this work, instead of using a MAF, we will use another type of normalizing flow: continuous normalizing flows \citep[CNF;][]{NEURIPS2018_69386f6b,grathwohl2019ffjord}, which have an excellent inductive bias for modeling smooth distributions.
 CNFs have been shown to be effective in recovering the densities of various analytic models \citep{2022arXiv220502244G}.
 This theoretical and empirical evidence indicates that a CNF can be a good flow model for reducing the clumpiness of the upsampled dataset.
 In \App{app:maf}, we will explicitly show that a CNF performs better than a MAF by our upsampling evaluation metrics.

+In addition to \GalaxyFlow{}, we develop a fine-tuned \enbid{}-based upsampler.
+To mitigate the inherent smoothing bias that limits the \enbid{} algorithm's ability to replicate the distribution of original star particles, we introduce a post-optimization technique to refine the bandwidths given by the original \enbid{} algorithm.
+This method treats the kernel density estimation as a Gaussian mixture model (as they have the same functional form), allowing us to adjust the bandwidths through maximum likelihood estimation of the overall bandwidth scale parameter.
+This optimized \enbid{} algorithm yields a more accurate stellar distribution than both the default \enbid{} parameters and the small-bandwidth \enbid{} setup used in constructing the Aurigaia and Ananke catalogs.
+As we will describe, \GalaxyFlow{} and fine-tuned \enbid{} have complementary strengths and weaknesses: the latter is computationally lightweight but still suffers from some amount of oversmoothing, while the former is computationally expensive but more accurate to the underlying phase space distribution.

-\GalaxyFlow{} is a physics model-independent upsampling technique as it relies only on the density estimation through a CNF; the upsampling can be applied to a wide range of $N$-body simulations.
-As a concrete demonstration of our upsampling method, we use the star particles in a simulated galaxy called Auriga~6 \citep{2017MNRAS.467..179G} -- the underlying $N$-body simulation used for building the Aurigaia catalog.
-We will compare the \GalaxyFlow{} upsampling results to a simplified \enbid{} algorithm that closely mimics the upsampling algorithm in Aurigaia.
-Though we use the Auriga 6 simulation for concreteness, nothing about \GalaxyFlow{} depends on the details of this simulation, and it can be applied to a wide range of $N$-body simulations; in \App{app:h277}, we show the results applied to the h277 galaxy simulation generated by the $N$-Body Shop \citep{2012ApJ...761...71Z,2012ApJ...758L..23L}.
+Both of our proposed upsampling methods can be applied to a wide range of $N$-body simulations.
+As a concrete demonstration of our upsampling methods, we use the star particles in a simulated galaxy called Auriga~6 \citep{2017MNRAS.467..179G} -- the underlying $N$-body simulation used for building the Aurigaia catalog.
+Though we use the Auriga 6 simulation for specificity, nothing about \GalaxyFlow{} or the kernel method depends on the details of this simulation, and they can be applied to a wide range of $N$-body simulations.
+In \App{app:h277}, we show the results applied to the h277 galaxy simulation generated by the $N$-Body Shop \citep{2012ApJ...761...71Z,2012ApJ...758L..23L}.

-As this paper aims to be a proof-of-concept demonstration of \GalaxyFlow{}, we will concentrate on the subset of stars in a spherical region within a 3.5~kpc radius of the Sun, as going out to farther radii increases the training time dramatically.
+As this paper aims to be a proof-of-concept demonstration of \GalaxyFlow{}, we will concentrate exclusively on the sampling of stellar distributions in position and velocity spaces.
+This allows a straightforward upsampling performance comparison between the normalizing flows and \enbid{} algorithms.
+Furthermore, we will narrow our focus to the subset of stars in a spherical region within a 3.5~kpc radius of the Sun, as going out to farther radii increases the training time dramatically.
 Also, limiting ourselves to the Solar neighborhood allows us to make qualitative comparisons to the subset of \Gaia{} DR3 stars that have full 6d positions and velocities.
 As we will see, considering stars within this window is sufficient for a detailed and definitive demonstration of the efficacy of the \GalaxyFlow{} method.

-In a similar vein, our work in this paper concentrates exclusively on the sampling of smooth distributions in position and velocity space.
-This allows a straightforward upsampling performance comparison between the normalizing flows and \enbid{} algorithm.